 Another key element in this phase is to ensure the team members have the resources they need.
 Do they have the needed skills and training?
 A plan that ensures everyone receives periodic training encourages a learning environment.
 This is especially true with technology and software applications.
 People become complacent and comfortable with the way they are doing things, when some simple changes could allow a more automated approach that would actually make their job easier.
 Training and education can foster innovation.

-Regularly Review Performance
+3. Regularly Review Process Performance

-This type of review puts you right back at the discovery phase (do you really understand what is going on?) and the cycle starts all over again.
+This type of management review puts you right back at the discovery phase (do you really understand what is going on?) and the cycle starts all over again.
 And each time you move though the cycle you should be able make at least small improvements.